ssstrong1/Group_14_TRACE/README.md

 >
 > There are two options to running the application:
 > 1. You can right click on the TRACE icon inside the location where you installed it and select run as an administrator
-> 2. You can right click on the TRACE icon inside the location where you installed it and click on properties:
+> 2. You can right click on the TRACE icon inside the location where you installed it and click on properties
 >
 > Next:
-> 1. From there you can customize how you run the program by selecting the compatibility tab and choosing run this program as an administrator and clicking apply:
+> 1. From there you can customize how you run the program by selecting the compatibility tab and choosing run this program as an administrator and clicking apply
 > 2. If you opted to create a Desktop Shortcut you can now double-click it from your Desktop and use the program if you have changed the mentioned settings for the program
 > 3. If you have not changed the settings for the program, then you will need to right-click the application and run it as an administrator every time.
 > 4. If you are logged in as an administrator, then you do not need to right-click the program and do any of the above.
 All you need to do is double click the application to run it.